rapyuta-robotics/UE_tools/README.md

 Python scripts to build ros2 foxy pkgs from [source](https://docs.ros.org/en/foxy/Installation/Ubuntu-Development-Setup.html) with necessary changes to be used inside UnrealEngine project.
 Generated lib and header files are used inside UnrealEngine project, mainly by [rclUE](https://github.com/rapyuta-robotics/rclUE).

 ### Patches
+We apply patch for ros2 to avoid setting LD_LIBRARY_PATH environment variable to the dynamic libs paths.
 You can find changes in BuildROS2/patches
 - rcpputils: return library names instead of empty string to make it use without setting env variable LD_LIBRARY_PATH.
 - rcutils: comment out \_\_STDC_VERSION\_\_ since it is not always defined.